 What exactly is a design system?
 What goes into a design system?
 Do we need one?
-Chances are, you’re here because you’re trying to wrap your brain around these questions.
+Chances are, you’re here because you’re trying to wrap your brain around these questions and potentially create a design system.
 There are a lot of competing definitions out there in cyberland and some confusion as well.
 It's certainly a new(ish) buzz-phrase you've probably heard tossed around but it's also an incredibly useful tool that can drastically improve efficiency and consistency and save your company time and money.

 Many people conflate style guides or pattern libraries with design systems.
 While either is a good starting point, each is actually just one piece of a design system.
 There are a lot of moving parts to a good design system and it needs to be dynamic, scalable, agile and unique to each company.

 Once upon a time, companies would create Graphic Guidelines.
 Giant, book-like documents that spelled out all the visual pieces of their brand which could be given to designers, copywriters and partners to ensure everything stayed consistent and on-brand.

 Design systems are the newer, more holistic, digitally native version of graphic guidelines, integrated into the team workflow and woven throughout all the mediums the brand uses to interact with its customers from print to social media to website button design.

 Overwhelmed?
 We have you covered with this crash course in design systems, what goes into one, and why they’re so important.

 In the simplest terms, a design system is a collection of repeatable components with a set of rules and standards that guide the use of those components.
 Medium’s UX Collective defines a design system as a “single source of truth which groups all the elements that will allow the teams to design, realize and develop a product.”
 A design system is made up of tangible elements like colors, font and voice as well as intangible elements like brand values and best practices.